-How to measure very small emittances II
+How to measure very small emittances (2)

-- We used three different ways to verify vertical emittances around 5 pm: - Resolution correction (resolution was about 25 μ m, measured beamsizes got as small as about 27 μ m) - Analysis of orbit response matrix, using a sufficiently large number of skew gradient error fit parameters - RF acceptance-lifetime scan.
+- We used three different ways to verify vertical emittances around 4 pm: - 1.Resolution correction (resolution was about 25 μ m, measured beamsizes got as small as about 27 μ m) - 2.
+Analysis of orbit response matrix, using a sufficiently large number of skew gradient error fit parameters - 3.RF acceptance-lifetime scan.
 Quadratic part should scale just with the bunch volume.
-Therefore one can deduct the small emittance from a beamsize measurement at moderate coupling! - All measurement methods gave vertical emittances between 4 and 7 pm in the best case.
+Therefore one can deduct the small emittance from a beamsize measurement at moderate coupling! - All measurement methods gave vertical emittances around 4 pm in the best case.